JimOfLeisure/ink-love2d-vn-test/readme.md

 # Ink and Love2d Visual Novel Test

+This game is playable in-browser at https://jimofleisure.itch.io/a-bumpy-visual-novel .
+Currently space bar advances what little dialogue there is, and there is nothing else but to watch the ball bounce and parachute.

 I've never made a visual novel, and for reasons I don't want to take the easy/Ren'Py route.
 I want to add a dialogue engine to another framework.
 In this first try I'll use a Lua port of the Ink runtime to Love2d.